Cairns: Other sports

+Cairns has a seven-team Australian rules football competition, AFL Cairns, between teams from the Cairns and Port Douglas region.
+Cazalys Stadium currently hosts one Australian Football League (AFL) game each season.
+There is also an AFL Masters team that is based in Cairns, known as the Cairns Stingers.

-Cairns is home to Far North Queensland Heat, who play in the 2nd tier of soccer in Australia.
-They compete in the NPL Queensland which is one tier under the A-League.
+Cairns was home to Far North Queensland Heat, who played in the 2nd tier of soccer in Australia until their dissolution in 2018.
 The team has represented the city nationally previously at the 2014 FFA Cup.
 The team competes at Barlow Park.
 The Cairns region has a large soccer community with a local competition which spans from Port Douglas to Innisfail and west to Dimbulah.

 Notable soccer players from the region include Socceroos Frank Farina, Steve Corica, Shane Stefanutto and Michael Thwaite.

-Cairns has a seven-team Australian rules football competition between teams from the Cairns and Port Douglas region.
-AFL Cairns currently hosts one AFL game each season.
-There is also an AFL Masters team that is based in Cairns, they are known as the Cairns Stingers.